Maintaining a Beautiful Garden That’s Horse-Safe

 - Alsike clovers: These plants pose two hazards—dew poisoning and big liver disease.
 Dew poisoning is a photosensitivity reaction that results in sunburn of nonpigmented skin.
 Symptoms include swelling and reddening of the lining of the eyelids, jaundice, gastrointestinal disorders, dark urine, clay-colored feces, and nervousness.
 All these symptoms are possible, but horses may exhibit all or none of them if clovers are consumed.

-- Arum: Symptoms include oral irritation, drooling, and vomiting.
+- Arum: Symptoms include oral irritation and drooling.

 - Chokecherries: The leaves and bark of this plant produce fatal cyanide poisoning in horses.
 Horses can die within minutes of ingesting the plant, and wilted or stressed leaves pose more of a threat.
 Symptoms include a lack of coordination, loss of bowel and urine control, flaring nostrils, trouble breathing, and agitation.

-- Elephant ears: Symptoms include oral irritation, drooling, and vomiting.
+- Elephant ears: Symptoms include oral irritation and drooling.

 - Lupines: Young lupines and those going to seed are the most toxic.
 Symptoms include diarrhea, gastrointestinal upset, nervousness, loss of muscle control, and convulsions.
 Fortunately, if symptoms are treated, horses can often recover.